SyncfusionExamples/getting-started-with-the-angular-sparkline-chart-component/README.md

 https://ej2.syncfusion.com/angular/demos/#/bootstrap5/sparkline/default

 ## Project prerequisites
-Make sure that you have the compatible versions of [Visual Studio Code](https://code.visualstudio.com/download ) and [NodeJS](https://nodejs.org/en/download) or later version in your machine before starting to work on this project.
+Make sure that your machine has the following setup before starting to work on this project.
+- Visual Studio Code
+- Node.js
+-Angular 6+

 ## How to run this application
 To run this application, you need to first clone the `getting-started-with-the-angular-sparkline-chart-component` repository and then open it in Visual Studio Code.
 Now, simply build and run your project using `npm start` command to view the output.